hans-robot/elfin_f_robot/README.md

 ### Usage with Gazebo Simulation

 ***There are launch files available to bringup a simulated robot - either Elfin3, Elfin5 or Elfin10.
-In the following the commands for Elfin3 are given.
-For Elfin5 or Elfin10, simply replace the prefix accordingly.***
+In the following the commands for Elfin15-F are given.
+At present, this series only supports elfin15, and the corresponding prefix can be changed when other models are supported in the future.***

 Bring up the simulated robot in Gazebo:
 ```sh